-The Contractor shall be responsible for management of Wastes generated from Work under the Contract in accordance with the Environmental Protection Act 1994.
-This shall include Wastes generated at Site Camp and facilities under MRTS28.
+The Contractor shall be responsible for management of wastes generated from Work under the Contract in accordance with the Environmental Protection Act 1994.
+This shall include wastes generated at Site Camp and facilities under MRTS28.

-Where illegally dumped waste and litter is discovered during the Work under the Contract, the Principal may instruct the Contractor to undertake appropriate management, removal and disposal of Waste and litter.
+Where illegally dumped waste and litter is discovered during the Work under the Contract, the Principal may instruct the Contractor to undertake appropriate management, removal and disposal of illegally dumped waste and litter.
+Amounts of illegally dumped waste and litter are to be recorded in the department's Waste and Recycling Calculator.